Support logical devices in `lvm prepare --data <device path>`

 In addition to this way, it's convenient to be able to pass it with a device

 name because users can manage LVs and other devices transparently.

 If I should divide this issue to two different ones, I'll do it.

-#3 Updated by Jan Fajerski 11 months ago
+#3 Updated by Jan Fajerski about 1 year ago

 Regarding multipath: I'm actually exploring that too.
 I believe this should work fine (I need a test system) when you simply create block device nodes for your mpath device.
 It would be up to the admin to make sure that multipath is set up as expected.